Masters’ vs Graduate Job – Which One Is Best For You?

 Reasons To Get A Graduate Job:

 - Work experience can help figure out what to study.
 If you are unsure what subject to get a Masters in, get a relevant job or try finding an internship.
 The experience you gain will help you make the right decision later on.
-This is especially true of versatile entry-level jobs like graduate/trainee programmes where you cycle through multiple departments, or a job in consulting where you would work with multiple clients across different industries.
+This is especially true of versatile entry-level jobs like graduate/trainee programmes where you cycle through multiple departments.
+Look at a job in consulting where you would work with multiple clients across different industries.

 - You can save money, and rely on your savings when you do a Masters later.
 Financing studies with your own money is much smarter than taking a student loan.
 That’s usually smarter than taking a student loan.